Naturalization of Li Duan Wang

-The averted naturalization of Li Duan Wang was subject to scrutiny at the Senate of the Philippines due to controversy involving Philippine offshore gaming operators (POGOs).
+The averted naturalization of Li Duan Wang was subject to scrutiny in the Senate of the Philippines due to controversy involving Philippine offshore gaming operators (POGOs).
 Wang is a Chinese businessman in the Philippines who is involved in the gambling and leisure industry.

-Wang's naturalization bid was first started in 2023 at the House of Representatives.
-It was endorsed to the Senate in 2025 where it was supported by every Senator, except Risa Hontiveros who questioned Wang's association with Duanren Wu who allegedly ran illegal operations on POGOs.
+Wang's naturalization bid was first initiated in 2023 in the House of Representatives.
+It was endorsed to the Senate in 2025, where it was supported by every senator except Risa Hontiveros, who questioned Wang's association with Duanren Wu, who allegedly ran illegal POGO operations.

-President Bongbong Marcos vetoed the bill which would have granted Wang, Philippine citizenship.
+President Bongbong Marcos vetoed the bill that would have granted Wang Philippine citizenship.

 Naturalization bid

 Li Duan Wang is a Chinese businessman who has been in the Philippines since 1991.
 House Bill No. 8839 was filed on September 27, 2023, by Joey Salceda of Albay's 2nd district and Juliet Ferrer of Negros Occidental's 4th district in the House of Representatives The bill proposing the granting of Philippine citizenship to Wang via naturalization was sent to the Senate for approval.

 The bill was approved by the Senate on January 27, 2025, with 19 affirmative votes, one negative, and zero abstention.
 Only Senator Risa Hontiveros voted against raising "red flags" to Wang's application.
 Hontiveros said that Wang is a "junket operator" of Nine Dynasty Casino and an associate of Duanren Wu, the alleged boss of the Philippine offshore gaming operator (POGO) hub in Porac, Pampanga raided by authorities, his affiliation with the Philippine Jinjiang Yu Shi Association which Hontiveros is alleged to be part of China's united front.